gnacu/ubl/README.md

 Posts are stored in a /posts folder.
 Each post consists of two files, x.json and x.html.
 Where x is the post number, starting at 1 and going up without limit to however many posts you may make.
 The x.json file contains a very small JSON encoded object with the following properties: slug, date, title, type.
 The slug is a human-readable, unchanging identifier for the post, used by Disqus for uniquely identifing the post.
 Date is a human-readable, aka preformatted, date string.
 Title is the title of the article.
 And type is a like a single tag for categorizing your posts.
 The x.html file contains an HTML fragment, usually a series of p tags, with some images and an optional ol footnotes list at the bottom.
 It is the body of the post.

 In the /posts folder is also an index.json file.
 This file contains a JSON object with just one property, count.
 It must be set to the largest post number you have published.
+There is also a preview feature.
+You can upload an x.json and x.html file with a number that is one higher than that specified by /posts/index.json.
+It will not appear on the main homepage because index.json doesn't specify that it exists.
+To view it, in place on the site, just add ?preview to the url of the site.
+This will cause the index.php loop to include one post number more than specified in index.json.
+Bingo.
+You can also click the link to see how it'll look in the single post view.

 ##How it works